ruiguo-bio/replong/README.md

 	git clone https://github.com/ruiguo-bio/replong
 	./install.sh

-This operation will clone the RepLong and Canu software which is used by RepLong.
+This operation will clone the RepLong and Canu 1.4 which is used by RepLong.
+Please do not install the latest canu by yourself. install.sh will install canu 1.4 automatically.

 Please install R and R library "igraph", python(2.7 or 3.4 above), and faidx to run RepLong.

 Canu depends on Java 8, please add Java path into Path variable or set in the RepLong parameter -j.

-Canu path can be set by -n parameter, e.g. -n ~/software/canu-1.4/Linux-amd64/bin/canu.
-Please install canu 1.4.
-If the canu path is not set, system path will be searched to find canu.

 The faidx path should be add to the Path variable or set in the RepLong parameters -a.
 If the faidx path is added to the Path variable, the -a option can be skipped.